EcpPro/EcpPro.com/content/english/about.md

   video_thumbnail : "images/about/about-4.jpg"
   #video_link : "https://www.youtube.com/watch?v=VufDd-QL1c0"
   subtitle : "About EcpPro"
-  title : "Managing hundreds or thousands of users in Azure, across multipe tenancies?" content : "We couldn't find a tool to help us manage users, groups, mailboxes, licenses, on-boarding, off-boarding, consolidated billing and many other tedious daily tasks across multiple Azure tenancies, so we built it!
-EcpPro enables MSPs and Enterprises to manage thousands of customers in Azure across multipe tenancies from a single pane of glass."
+  title : "Managing hundreds or thousands of users in Azure, across multiple tenancies?" content : "We couldn't find a tool to help us manage users, groups, mailboxes, licenses, on-boarding, off-boarding, consolidated billing and many other tedious daily tasks across multiple Azure tenancies, so we built it!
+EcpPro enables MSPs and Enterprises to manage thousands of customers in Azure across multiple tenancies from a single pane of glass."
   button:
     enable : true
     label : "Contact Us"